MarvinDetzkeit/GRIND_Hackathon/README.md

 ### Wallet
 We tested the game with the Metamask wallet, so this is the one we recommend.
-But any EVM wallet should work
+But any EVM wallet should work.

 ### How to get Testnet Tokens
-DM @PhilipHazey on X to get our Testnet \$GRIND tokens
+DM @PhilipHazey on X to get our Testnet \$GRIND tokens.

 ### Link to the game
 [Grind Run](https://marvindetzkeit.github.io/GRIND_Hackathon)